 Since we’ve been boondocking periodically for over a year now, we’ve become more appreciative and better stewards of the natural surroundings, land, properties where we boondock.
 We try to remember that our journey and destinations aren’t just about us.
 In doing that, we’ve watched and learned from others good stewardship as well as bad.
-So we’ve created this self-help guide that we follow that we think will help others who are thinking about going out into the wild or those who are already boondocking and perhaps ‘just don’t know’.
+So we’ve created this Camping and Boondocking Etiquette self-help guide to help lay the ground rules of responsibility, good stewardship and manners.

 Boondocking comes with a set of rules…